 Addressing unlawful deaths such as enforced disappearances, massacres and extrajudicial killings is vital to rebuilding post-conflict societies that respect the rule of law and human rights.
 Investigations related to the recovery, analysis and identification of the remains of victims, particularly through forensics, also serve as a means to facilitate families’ rights to truth and justice, assist in holding perpetrators accountable, support truth-telling mechanisms and contribute to long-term peace and reconciliation processes.
 However, for many countries in Africa, Asia and the Middle East and North Africa (MENA) region, there are limited resources to support the development of forensic expertise or to address investigations into unlawful deaths in a way that responds to the needs of the families of victims, let alone holds perpetrators accountable – two limitations that this project seeks to address.

-The Global Initiative for Justice, Truth and Reconciliation facilitates a multidisciplinary Forensic Academy that supports and builds the technical capacity of CSO and government representatives in the area of forensics investigations as well as provides a holistic framework for supporting and meeting the specific needs of families of victims.
+The Global Initiative for Justice, Truth and Reconciliation facilitates a multidisciplinary Forensic Academy that supports and builds the technical capacity of CSO representatives in the area of forensics investigations as well as provides a holistic framework for supporting and meeting the specific needs of families of victims.
 In considering diverse local needs and the importance of providing context-specific training, the Forensic Academy (the Academy) applies international best practices, rooted in the local experience of partners and participants.
 Based on the Guatemalan experience and drawing on GIJTR partner FAFG’s forensic capacity built over 25 years, and supported by the international expertise of the International Coalition of Sites of Conscience and the Centre for the Study of Violence, the Academy provides a learning platform for participants and partners to share experiences and best practices on using forensics, psycho-social support and community memorialization and truth-telling activities to support families’ search for their disappeared loved ones as well as contribute to their remedy and redress.
 Additionally, it plays an important role in bolstering knowledge-sharing and building local capacity across regions, particularly for participants from countries in the global South who are struggling with unaddressed human rights violations or currently in transitional justice processes.
-The Academy also prioritizes an integrated focus on efforts to uphold the rights and needs of victims and their families in truth- and justice-seeking processes, including lessons learned and best practices on forensic investigations in accountability and reparations processes.
-There have been two cohorts of the Academy – one begun in 2019 and another in 2020.
-The latter was held virtually due to the COVID-19 pandemic.
-A third cohort will enter the Academy in 2021.
+The Academy also prioritizes an integrated focus on efforts to uphold the rights and needs of victims and their families in truth – and justice-seeking processes, including lessons learned and best practices on forensic investigations in accountability and reparations processes.

 Increase the capacity of those activists and practitioners in the global South in the area of forensics investigations